 The Lucky Strike Mine, located in the Ochoco Forest about 1.5 hour away from Mitchell offers digs for Thunder-eggs.
-Tools will be provided and you can take your find home for $1/pound.
+Tools will be provided and you can take your finds home for a fee.

 - Can we bring our Dog?

-Yes you can because we’re a pet friendly business.
-Of course there are some basic sensible rules to keep your pet save and our flowerbeds in good shape.
-No diggers, no excessive barkers and please obey the clean up after your pet laws.
-There is a pet fee of $20/night.
+Yes you can!
+We are a very pet-friendly business.
+Of course there are some basic sensible rules to keep your pet safe and our flowerbeds in good shape.
+No diggers, no excessive barkers, and please clean up after your pet here at the cottages and in the surrounding area.
+There is a pet fee of $25/pet/night.
 Your dog must stay on the leash in all the National Parks and in the City of Mitchell but there are plenty of fantastic off leash hikes nearby.